 As a Records Manager

 The City Clerk's Office oversees the preservation and protection of the public record.
 By statute, the City Clerk's Office is required to maintain the minutes, ordinances and resolutions adopted by the legislative body, and the City Clerk and Deputy City Clerk ensure that other municipal records are readily accessible to the public.
 The public record, under the conservatorship of the City Clerk's Office, provides fundamental integrity to the structure of our democracy.
-To request a Public Record online, please complete a public records request form.
+To request a Public Record online, please complete a public records request request form at our new Public Records Webpage.
 You may also email the City Clerk or Deputy City Clerk, or call (408) 846-0204 for assistance with your records request.

 Open Government in Gilroy